HHS-AHRQ/MEPS/Stata/README.md

 ```

 ### ASCII (.dat) files
 Starting in 2018, design changes in the MEPS survey instrument resulted in SAS transport files being converted from the XPORT to the CPORT format.
-These CPORT file types are not readable by Stata.
+These CPORT file types are not readable by Stata at this time.
 Thus, the ASCII (.dat) files must be used instead.
 The following example imports the 2018 Dental visits ASCII file (<b>h206b.dat</b>) by running the Stata programming statements provided on the MEPS website.

 > IMPORTANT!
 The Stata programming statements in the .txt file below require that the ASCII (.dat) file is stored in the <b>C:/MEPS/DATA</b> directory.
 If that is not possible, the user must navigate to the Stata programming statements (.txt file) for each needed MEPS data file, and follow the instructions for loading the ASCII file into Stata.
 For example, for the 2018 dental visits file, instructions can be found at: https://meps.ahrq.gov/data_stats/download_data/pufs/h206b/h206bstu.txt